Skip to main content

 14. Close the connection.

-15. Shut down the NanoSSH Client and reclaim device and NanoSSH Client resources.
+15. Shut down the NanoSSH client and reclaim device and NanoSSH client resources.